Skvare/com.skvare.cmsuser/README.md

 ![Screenshot](/images/screenshot_2.png)

-Extension to Create CMS user for Contacts from either Group or Tag, this functionality runs using Scheduled Job or Immediately using hook when contact is added to either group or tag.
+Extension to Create CMS User for Contacts from either Group or Tag; this functionality runs using Scheduled Job or Immediately using Hook when contact is added to either group or tag.
 It's totally based on how you configured the setting form.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).